Michael Franzese: Gasoline bootlegging

-In 1981, Franzese was contacted by Lawrence Salvatore Iorizzo who had developed a scheme to defraud the federal government out of gasoline taxes in 1985.
+In 1981, Franzese was contacted by Lawrence Salvatore Iorizzo, who had developed a scheme to defraud the federal government out of gasoline taxes.
 Iorizzo was being hassled by criminals in California and offered Franzese a percentage if he would defend and solve the issue.
 The pair set up 18 stock-bearer companies based in Panama.
 Under law at the time in Panama, gasoline could be sold tax-free from one wholesale company to the next.
 Franzese partnered with the Russian Mafia in Brooklyn in the gas scheme.

-The wholesale gas was sold to one company, but shipped to another company while a third company, a dummy company, was sold the gasoline on paper and would forge tax documents for the company that received the gasoline.
+The wholesale gas was sold to one company, but shipped to another company, while a third company, a dummy company, sold the gasoline on paper, and would forge tax documents for the company that received the gasoline.
 Franzese's crew was then able to collect and pocket the nine cents per gallon of gasoline in federal tax.
 Once enforcement agents attempt to collect the tax from the dummy company, it declares bankruptcy and the daisy chain would continue.

 This gasoline supplied between one third and one half of all gasoline sold in the New York metropolitan area.
 According to officials, Franzese kept 75 percent of the profits, making $1.26 million per month, while Iorizzo made $45,000 per month.
 An associate later testified that Franzese personally made $1 million per week from the gas scheme.

 Franzese had claimed that at the height of his career, he generated up to $8 million per week.
 Revenue officials estimated $250 million in gasoline tax was stolen in New York state per year, before moving on to Florida which was estimated to have lost $40 million to $250 million in stolen gasoline tax.
 Authorities believe the money was laundered through Franzese's film production company, Miami Gold, to offshore bank accounts in Austria and Panama.
 Franzese bought a home in Delray Beach, Florida.

 In 1986, Fortune Magazine listed Franzese as number 18 on its list of the "Fifty Most Wealthy and Powerful Mafia Bosses".
 Vanity Fair cited him as one of the biggest money earners for the mafia since Al Capone.
 He was referred to as the "Yuppie Don" in the 1980s, and as "Prince of the Mafia".